gurumojo/dmc/README.md

 Getting Started
 ---------------

-These (one optional and) three required steps should be all that is necessary to get a basic example service (or your awesome suite of services based on this framework tested and) running:
+These (two optional and) three required steps should be all that is necessary to get a basic example service (or your awesome suite of services based on this framework tested and) running:

 * install package manager: `$ npm install --global yarn`
 * install local dependencies: `$ ./bin/install`
 * run optional tests: `$ ./bin/test`
-* fire it up: `$ ./bin/up`
+* start services: `$ ./bin/up`
+* verify: `$ ./bin/status`

-The example service allows for HTTP API or Redis message publishing as means to submit requests.
-This presents options for reuse of the same service code, from clients such as `curl`, browsers, and apps to containers observing queues and direct runtime administration via `redis-cli`.
+The example service allows for HTTP requests or Redis message publishing as means to submit requests.
+This presents options for reuse of the same service code, from clients such as `curl`, browsers, and apps to containers observing queues or even direct runtime administration via `redis-cli`.